jdcloudcom/MKTContent/mktcontent/产品动态/productDynamic.md

 	{
 		"introduce":"Kubernetes 1.14 Latest Version",
 		"name":"Kubernetes 1.14 Latest Version",
 		"description":"1.
-CSI storage plug-in is fully supported and third-party plug-in can also be installed and developed by users as needed.
-2. IPVS is used as the scheme for forwarding default network data plane and is used to replace iptables traditional scheme so as to obtain upgraded performance and ductility.
-3. Adaptive Cloud Controller Manager Module", "id":2624
+CSI storage plug-in is fully supported. \n2.
+IPVS is used as the scheme for forwarding default network data plane and is used to replace iptables traditional scheme so as to obtain upgraded performance and ductility. \n3.
+Adaptive Cloud Controller Manager Module, further improving scalability of Kubernetes", "id":2624
 	},
 	{